Monday, December 22, 2025

 I made the most out of my life: education, career, healthy finances, travel, social, hobbies, to name a few.
 But what this cousin started, others chose to finish.

-I was not going to let more harm come to me and my family by yet more narcissists and psychopaths.
+I was not going to let more harm come to me and my family.
 I was about to put up the fight of my life.
 That’s what truly strong women do.
 They are grounded in their values, and they despise hypocrisy and sham dealings.

 Below is the first page of the Myers-Briggs Type Indicator (MBTI).
 Ironically, this was done in a professional development course at my work.
 It is the rarest of the 16 personality types, statistically only 1-2% of the population.
 Why is it so rare?